Semira N. Nikou

 July 14-20 – Iran and the P5+1 announced that they reached a final deal on Iran’s nuclear program, the Joint Comprehensive Plan of Action (JCPOA), and the U.N.
-Security council subsequently adopted UNSC 2231 to endorse the deal.
+Security Council subsequently adopted Resolution 2231 to endorse the deal.

 Jan.
 20 – The Guardian Council vetted prospective candidates for the parliamentary and Assembly of Experts elections.
 Although a full list of disqualified candidates was not publicized, many of them were reportedly reformists

 .
 In response to criticism of Guardian Council, Ayatollah Khamenei publicly announced

 Jan.
 26 – In an Instagram post, the son of Hassan Khomeini, a grandson of the late Supreme Leader Ayatollah Ruhollah Khomeini, announced that his father was one of the more than 600 candidates barred from running for a seat in the Assembly of Experts.
 A week later Khomeini received the public support of former president Akbar Hashemi Rafsanjani to be allowed to run.